| Obesity means an excess

 the concept that weight gain and obesity are controlled

+by genes.
 However there are many instances where

 environmental conditions overwhelm the action of genes